CityOfNewYork/ACCESS-NYC/README.md

 $ composer run lint
 ```

-PHP Code Sniffer can attempt to fix violations using `composer run fix` but it is not recommended for multiple files or large scripts as it can fail and leave malformed php files.
+PHP Code Sniffer can attempt to fix violations using `composer run fix` but it is not recommended for multiple files or large scripts as it can fail and leave malformed PHP files.

 ### Javascript

 The JavaScript is written in ES6 syntax.
 Source files are located in the theme **/src/js** directory.
 JavaScript is linted by the `gulp lint` task with the ESLint [Google's standards](https://google.github.io/styleguide/javascriptguide.xml).
-It is transpiled, concatenated, and minified by the `gulp scripts` task, using [Webpack Stream](https://www.npmjs.com/package/webpack-stream).
+It is compiled, concatenated, and minified by the `gulp scripts` task, using [Webpack Stream](https://www.npmjs.com/package/webpack-stream).

 The main JavaScript dependencies used are [jQuery](http://jquery.com/), [Underscore.js](http://underscorejs.org/), and [Vue.js](https://vuejs.org/).